-When we address cases, most of our clients are suffering from injuries.
-We have learned through the years that their injuries vary depending on the type of accident, the variety of vehicles, and the speed they drive.
+When we address cases, most of our clients suffer from injuries.
+Over time, we've discovered that injuries differ based on the type of car accident, vehicle variety, and driving speed.

-It does not matter how severe your injury is; if you were not the causing factor of the incident, you shouldn't pay for the consequences.
+No matter how bad your injury is, if you didn't cause the incident, you shouldn't have to suffer the consequences.
 We are personal injury lawyers, and as experts in legal matters, we can help you whenever you suffer from car accident injuries.

 In this post, we will talk about the most common car accident injuries.
-It is essential to understand what kind of injuries there are and how we use that information to win fair compensation for our clients.
+We must know about injuries and use that knowledge to help our clients get fair compensation.

 Differentiating Between Minor, Moderate, and Severe Injuries.